Ize-Aman/Ize-Aman.github.io/README.md

 - Make it responsive for mobile devices.

 ## Credits
-This project was created as part of Dr. Angela Yu’s The complete Web Development bootcampcourse.
+This project was created as part of Dr. Angela Yu’s The complete Web Development bootcamp course.

 ---
 Thank you!